LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 happens to be loaded at the time of the compilation.
 One immediate consequence is that only Prolog *built-in* predicates are visible from within objects and categories.
-But Prolog systems provide a widely diverse set of built-in predicates, easily rising portability issues.
+But Prolog systems provide a widely diverse set of built-in predicates, easily raising portability issues.
 Relying on non-standard predicates is often unavoidable, however, due to the narrow scope of Prolog standards.
 Logtalk applications may also require calling user-defined Prolog predicates, either in ``user`` or in Prolog modules.